 Introduction to Memory Recall

-The human brain is responsible for a variety of memory recall functions, two of which are recognition and recall.
-Memory recognition is the sensation you might receive when cramming for a test.
-Controlled by the visual cortex, it allows us to essentially flag information in our brain so that we recognize it the next time we see it.
-Recall on the other hand is supported by a different network of synapses in the brain including the temporal lobe and the frontal cortex, which allow us to recreate specific memories.
-The brain uses a process called “encoding” to store all of this information so that we can have it readily accessible when we need it.
-The only way for this encoding process to work and move what we’ve learned from short-term memory to long-term memory is to strengthen our neural pathways.
-We can do that through repetition and the combination of a variety of stimuli such as sight and sound, which is where VR comes in.
+The human brain performs various memory recall functions, including recognition and recall.
+Memory recognition, controlled by the visual cortex, enables us to flag information in our brain so that we recognize it the next time we see it.
+On the other hand, recall is supported by a different network of synapses in the brain, including the temporal lobe and the frontal cortex, allowing us to recreate specific memories.
+To store this information, the brain uses a process called “encoding,” which strengthens neural pathways.
+Repetition and a combination of stimuli such as sight and sound can improve encoding, which is where VR comes in.

-Due to the fact that younger generations are becoming more accustomed to this virtual world, educators are looking for opportunities to engage with their students and improve their cognitive learning processes.
-Based on a study from George Papanastasiou, Athanasios Drigas, Charalabos Skianis, Miltiadis Lytras and Effrosyni Papanastasiou, researchers concluded that VR applications provide an effective tool to enhance learning and memory, as they provide immersed multimodal environments enriched by multiple sensory features.
-Students between K-12 and even through the collegiate level experienced digital-age literacy, improved creative thinking, communication, collaboration and problem solving ability.
-These are the cornerstone skills identified by a twenty-first century society that helps students analyze and experience their information.
+As younger generations become more accustomed to the virtual world, educators are looking for opportunities to engage with their students and improve their cognitive learning processes.
+A study by George Papanastasiou, Athanasios Drigas, Charalabos Skianis, Miltiadis Lytras, and Effrosyni Papanastasiou found that VR applications provide an effective tool to enhance learning and memory, as they provide immersed multimodal environments enriched by multiple sensory features.
+Students between K-12 and even through the collegiate level experienced digital-age literacy, improved creative thinking, communication, collaboration, and problem-solving ability.

-Incorporating the HistoryView VR tours into classrooms have allowed students around the world to experience marvels such as the King Tut Museum and the rainforests of the Amazon.
-VR simply gives students the opportunity to explore their environments in a way that they have never been able to before.
-Having a chance to learn about a subject in a classroom setting and then having the ability to physically experience it is an invaluable way to learn.
-Reading about the battles that took place in the Roman Colosseum and then having a chance to walk through the ancient amphitheater through a VR tour is a way that HistoryView brings these locations to life.
-Being able to understand where these events took place and having the spatial reference allows students to commit their multi-pronged education to long term memory.
-This means that instead of having to simply memorize, students are actually able to learn and retain information.
+Incorporating HistoryView VR tours into classrooms has allowed students worldwide to experience marvels such as the King Tut Museum and the rainforests of the Amazon.
+VR provides students with the opportunity to explore their environments in a way that was previously impossible.
+Reading about the battles that took place in the Roman Colosseum and then having a chance to walk through the ancient amphitheater via a VR tour is a way for HistoryView to bring these locations to life.
+Having the spatial reference allows students to commit their multi-pronged education to long-term memory.

-VR tours are not only revolutionizing the educational landscape, the applications for our senior community are groundbreaking.
+Virtual reality (VR) tours are transforming not only the educational landscape, but also the way we approach memory impairment in our senior community.
 Dementia and Alzheimer’s are two of the most common degenerative brain diseases that cause mild to severe memory impairment.
-Numerous neuropsychological assessments have been conducted over the years to measure the impact of various learning techniques on memory recall, one of which was done by G. Plancher, A. Tirad, V. Gyselinck, S. Nicolas, and P. Piolino.
-In their study, researchers targeted patients with moderate amnestic mild cognitive impairment (aMCI) diseases such as Alzheimer’s and attempted to determine whether the ability of their cognitive function and memory recall could be influenced by the type of memory exercise (VR vs standard).
-The study found that there was a direct correlation between a patient’s exposure into an immersive environment and their ability to encode information.
-Positive performance scores by their patients indicated that VR-based testing could be used for rehabilitation while also providing insight into early diagnosis.
+Researchers have conducted numerous neuropsychological assessments over the years to measure the impact of various learning techniques on memory recall, including VR-based learning.
+A study conducted by Plancher et al. targeted patients with moderate amnestic mild cognitive impairment (aMCI) diseases such as Alzheimer’s and attempted to determine whether cognitive function and memory recall could be influenced by the type of memory exercise (VR vs. standard).
+The study found that VR-based testing could be used for rehabilitation and also provided insight into early diagnosis.